hsf-training/hsf-training-cicd/index.md

 ---
 {% include gh_variables.html %}

 GitLab is a git platform used for code hosting and collaboration.
 It can be used to automatically run checks and other code or workflows on GitLab’s servers.
-We’ll learn how to use this to make our code robust to errors, preserved, and reproducible.
+The aim of this module is to introduce CI/CD workflows and how they ensure code is robust, reproducible, and preserved.

 > ## The skills we'll focus on:
 >